 Wake Forest will play its first home ACC match of the season

 The Demon Deacons will take on the No. 5 Sooners on Friday at 4 p.m.

 Wake Forest came close to upsetting the Volunteers in front of a rowdy home crowd

 Wake Forest defeated Virginia Tech 5-2 at the Wake Forest Tennis Complex

-A tireless recruiter, Ross has traveled the world in search of top talent to bring to Wake Forest and was instrumental bringing together the Demon Deacons' 2012 incoming class that was ranked as the sixth-best in the country.
+A tireless recruiter, Ross has traveled the world in search of top talent to bring to Wake Forest and was instrumental bringing together the Demon Deacons' 2012 incoming class that was ranked as the eighth-best in the country.

 In his first year as assistant coach in 2009-10, Ross helped guide the Demon Deacons to a 16-10 record and a fourth consecutive appearance in the semifinals of the ACC Championship.
 The Deacs received their 10th consecutive bid to the NCAA tournament and shut out Columbia in the opening round before falling to then-No. 1 Virgina.
 Ross also helped mentor Steven Forman and Iain Atkinson as they advanced to the quarterfinals of the NCAA Doubles Championship and earned All-America honors, with Forman becoming the first three-time All-American in program history.

 By the end of his four-year career at Wake Forest, Ross had solidified several spots in the Demon Deacon record book, including ranks in the top 10 for career singles victories (97), career doubles victories (88), season doubles victories (23) and season singles victories (30).
 Ross led the Deacons in 2005 with 25 singles wins and also led the team in doubles in 2004 and 2005 with partner Derrick Spice.